AnyaMankova/python-project-lvl1/README.md

 Description.

 Brain-even:
-<a The game offers to user a random number.
-User has to answer 'yes' if the number is even and 'no' otherwise. /></a>
+The game offers to user a random number.
+User has to answer 'yes' if the number is even and 'no' otherwise.

 Brain-gcd:
 <a href="https://asciinema.org/a/0uFp1A7xFc2Hm63HyYFOfUEaC" target="_blank"><img src="https://asciinema.org/a/0uFp1A7xFc2Hm63HyYFOfUEaC.svg" /></a>